Minimum Inhibitory Concentration Assay (MIC)

 • Broth microdilution in 96-well (or 384-well) plates and automation (liquid handlers, plate readers) enable testing dozens of isolates or compounds simultaneously.

-• A paired tube (macrodilution) can also provide the minimum bactericidal concentration (MBC) for the compound, giving insight into bactericidal versus bacteriostatic effects.
+• Macrodilution can also give the minimum bactericidal concentration for the antimicrobial agent.
+This helps understand its bactericidal effect in addition to bacteriostatic effects.

 • Small changes in MIC test parameters can significantly affect results.